venkat/kuruvi/README.md

+**update - Jul 12, 2016** there is no more a dependency on having a rate_limits.json file.
+That information is in a native struct.
+API client initialization params in SetupKuruvi are now different to reflect that.

 Kuruvi is a go package that is a simple wrapper for the GET endpoints of Twitter's API.

 Kuruvi takes care of two things: